hmcts/camunda-bpm/README.md

 Select the `play` button in IntelliJ to start the application:

 ![runApp](images/runApp.png)

-If the `play` button is grayed out, re-opening IntelliJ can sometimes resolve this.
+Note: _If the `play` button is grayed out, re-opening IntelliJ can sometimes resolve this._

 A new window will appear with a console to show the build progress of the application, this will also show logs from the application when you use the application which is very useful if you are troubleshooting a bug or issue: